 strong stability extends upwards to 2750m”.

-Author response: As suggested, we have changed all times within the paper text and figures to MST to be consistent
+Author response: The text is changed to reflect that all heights are in MSL unless specifically referenced as AGL.
+AGL references are only used in 4 instances where it is necessary to convey near-surface vertical extent.

-“The mixed layer is shallower on the 5th (Fig. 6b) with lower rela- tive humidity within
+“The mixed layer is shallower on the 5th (Fig. 6b) with lower relative humidity within

 the CAP”.
 I don’t read this in Fig. 6.
 Relative humidity exceeded 100% on both 4th and 5th